jsdoc2md/jsdoc-api/README.md

 ]
 ```

 Finally, use the `render()` method to invocate jsdoc directly, generating your documentation.
+See the [example folder](https://github.com/jsdoc2md/jsdoc-api/tree/master/example) for code examples.

 ```js
 import jsdoc from 'jsdoc-api'